-Founded in 1610, Hampton is the oldest continuously existing English-speaking settlement in the United States—recently celebrating 400 years.
+Founded in 1610, Hampton is the oldest continuously existing English-speaking settlement in the United States—having celebrated 400 years in 2010.
 It also holds the country's first aviation research facility, NASA Langley Research Center.
 The center was headquarters for the first manned space program in the United States: astronauts for the Mercury and Apollo missions trained here.

 The city has been partially destroyed three times: by the British during the Revolution and again during the War of 1812, then by Confederates preempting Union invaders during the Civil War.
 Since the mid-1990s, Hampton has been undergoing a face-lift.
 It hosts many summer concerts and family festivals.